Who Is Jen Hamilton? Meet The Viral Labour And Delivery Nurse

 Why do moms love Jen Hamilton?

-In June 2025, Hamilton ignited controversy when she began reading from her Bible while headlines about Trump’s presidency scrolled across the screen.
+Hamilton is also liked for her candor on politics.
+She ignited controversy when she began reading from her Bible while headlines about Trump’s presidency scrolled across the screen.
 She intended to showcase that the actions of the MAGA political movement directly contradicted the verses in the Bible.
 What ensued was a bullying campaign that leaked into her personal life, where she was targeted by people who wanted her to be stripped of her license.

 Hamilton didn’t back down and continues to speak up and advocate for marginalized women, particularly when it comes to healthcare access.

 Hamilton lets others into her life and bares it all.
-Four years ago, she even documented her journey with plastic surgery, which included a “breast lift, breast augmentation, tummy tuck, and muscle repair,” according to the nurse and influencer.
+Four years ago, she even documented her journey with plastic surgery, which included a breast lift, breast augmentation, tummy tuck and muscle repair.

 What’s the Birth Vibes Book About?